paybygroup/docs/contents/index.md

   </ul>

 ### Reference
->- [Merchant Input Variables](/merchant_input_variables)  --  Attributes for a merchant to customize their group purchase
+>- [Merchant's Purchase Input Variables](/merchant_input_variables)  --  Attributes for a merchant to customize their group purchase
 >- [Group Purchase Output Variables](/group_purchase_output_variables)  --  Attributes to query from a group purchase
 >- [API Conventions](/api_conventions)  --  Conventions used in our API